 These statistics illustrate the prevalence and potential seriousness of gastritis.

-However, at the same time, it is also a largely preventable and treatable disease.
-This is particularly true of gastritis caused by excessive alcohol consumption.
+At the same time, this is a largely preventable and treatable disease.
+This is particularly true of gastritis caused by excessive and long term alcohol consumption.
 Stopping drinking or reducing your alcohol consumption is one way to lessen the symptoms.

 Because the stomach wall of an alcoholic does not get respite from the irritating effects of alcohol, it is a common condition among those who abuse alcohol, be they alcoholic or not.

-Any physician who hears of a history of heavy/alcoholic drinking and is presented with symptoms that suggest gastritis will find it hard not to make the connection.
+Any physician who learns that a patient has a history of heavy and/or alcoholic drinking, and is presented with symptoms that suggest gastritis will find it hard not to make the connection.
 Especially since excessive and prolonged alcohol use is one of the leading causes for Gastritis.

 If the gastritis symptoms persist even when the individual has stopped drinking, then a physician will usually perform an endoscopy.
 This is done to see if there are any other reasons for the abdominal pain.

-There are over.the-counter and prescription remedies for the temporary alleviation of gastritis.
+There are over-the-counter and prescription remedies for the temporary alleviation of gastritis symptoms such as nausea.
 But the important word here is 'temporary', the symptoms will always return if you continue to drink excessively.